 It may come as a surprise to many parents, but sports-related injuries are the second leading cause of emergency room visits in children and adolescents across the country.
-And Texas is no exception.
-Home to more than 7 million youth and an ever-increasing population of young athletes, Texas is a hotbed for sports injuries among children.
+Texas, which is home to more than 7 million youth and an ever-increasing population of young athletes, is no exception.

 If you think your child may have an injury, Dr. Redman offers the following advice to determine the injury and next steps:

 - First, listen to your child.
 If they tell you they are in pain, take them seriously.

 - If the child doesn't respond to RICE (rest, ice, compression and elevation) treatment, there may be something more serious happening and they should be evaluated.

 - Look for limping or the child not using his or her extremities, such as their arm.
 If they are holding their arm to the side and not using it, it may be a fracture or another more serious injury.

 - If there is any swelling or decreased motion of a joint, that is also an area of concern.

 If you notice any of these symptoms, you should make an appointment with your pediatrician or a specialist for further evaluation.

 Despite the risks of sports-related injuries, Dr. Redman reminds parents that there are also many benefits of athletics for children.